dw-rowlands/dw-rowlands.github.io/Baltimore-Property-Values-and-Transit/Baltimore-Property-Values-and-Transit.md

 ---
-Title: Property Values and Transit in Baltimore
+title: Property Values and Transit in Baltimore
 ---

 For my first GES 687 project, I decided to look at the relationship between the value of real property in Baltimore City and distance from frequent transit service.